 It’s no secret that the Sunshine Coast is home to more artists per capita than almost anywhere else in Canada.
 A great way to spend a drizzly day is to tour the galleries open to the public.
-Read on here for a list of galleries and museums to visit for an art-fueled day.
+Read on here for a list of galleries and studios to visit for an art-fueled day.

 6. Watch a Film at The Patricia Theatre

 This architectural wonder in Powell River is the oldest continuously running cinema in Canada.
 First opened in 1915, The Patricia Theatre feels as if you’ve stepped back in time with a stained-glass canopy, French velvet curtains, and murals of misty landscapes.
-Catch a show—open nightly and for weekend matinees—for a little reprieve from the rain.
+Catch a show—open nightly and for weekend matinees—for a little reprieve from the rain

 7. Discover a Public Market

 Both Gibsons Public Market and Townsite Public Market in Powell River features a wide variety of local vendors selling chocolate delights, local produce, bouquets of flowers, and more.
 Sit down for a bite to eat at Emelle’s Market Bistro at the Gibsons Public Market or tour the Nicholas Sonntag Marine Education Centre to discover the wonders of Howe Sound.
 At Townsite, the Powell River Climbing Co-Op features an indoor wall (accessible to members) where you can scale a boulder-studded wall indoors.